Documentation

 Use: Heartbeat detects a critical alert.
 Agent speaks 'alert: production database CPU at 95% for 3 minutes' through speakers, then posts the same text to Slack.

-Reading and writing data — local files, the live web, structured storage.
+Reading and writing data — local files, code, the live web, APIs, structured storage.

 file_ops